open-telemetry/opentelemetry-specification/specification/common/attribute-type-mapping.md

 [AnyValue](https://github.com/open-telemetry/opentelemetry-proto/blob/38b5b9b6e5257c6500a843f7fdacf89dd95833e8/opentelemetry/proto/common/v1/common.proto#L27)
 is capable of representing primitive and structured data of certain types.

-Implementations that have a source data in any form, such as in-memory objects or data coming from other formats that needs to be converted to AnyValue SHOULD follow the rules described below.
+Implementations that have source data in any form, such as in-memory objects or data coming from other formats that needs to be converted to AnyValue SHOULD follow the rules described below.